-Maintaining unique URIs for all SBOL objects can be challenging.
-To reduce this burden, users of SBOL 3.x are encouraged to follow a few simple rules when constructing the URIs and related properties for SBOL objects.
+Maintaining unique IRIs for all SBOL objects can be challenging.
+To reduce this burden, users of SBOL 3.x are encouraged to follow a few simple rules when constructing URLs and related properties for SBOL objects.
 When these rules are followed in constructing an SBOL object, we say that this object is compliant.
 These rules are as follows:

-Compliant URIs for TopLevel objects MUST conform to the following pattern:
+Compliant URLs for TopLevel objects MUST conform to the following pattern: